History of Kazakhstan: Red Army Participation and Battles Involving Kazakhstan's Soldiers

 A total of 1.2 million soldiers from Kazakhstan were called up to the Red Army, in addition to 178,000 who were already serving in the Soviet military.
-Soldiers from Kazakhstan participated in all major battles of World War II.
+Soldiers from Kazakhstan participated in all major Soviet battles of World War II.
 At the beginning of the war, hundreds of Kazakh soldiers were among the defenders of the Brest Fortress.

 During the Battle of Moscow, which began in late September 1941, the 316th Rifle Division, commanded by General I.V.Panfilov, and the 312th Rifle Division, led by Colonel A. F. Naumov, distinguished themselves particularly.

 The 1073rd Rifle Regiment, under the command of Bauyrzhan Momyshuly, demonstrated heroic resistance against the enemy.
 Political officers from the Panfilov Division, such as P. B. Vikhrev, M. Gabdullin, and machine gunner T. Tokhtarov, also exhibited extraordinary bravery.
-Starting from September 6, 1941, Kazakh military units actively participated in the defense of Leningrad.
+Starting from 6 September 1941, Kazakh military units actively participated in the defense of Leningrad.
 In the summer of 1942, Kazakh forces entered the front-line zone of the Battle of Stalingrad.
 Kazakhstan's divisions and units fought in the Battle of Kursk and on other fronts, liberating Belarus, the Baltics, Moldova, Ukraine, and countries of Eastern Europe from occupation.

 During the Battle of the Dnieper and the liberation of Kyiv, the 47th Separate Guards Tank Brigade, commanded by Galya Adilbekovich Adilbekov, fought heroically.
 Adilbekov proved himself in key battles such as the Battle of Vitebsk (1941), the counteroffensive near Trubchevsk (1941), and the Battle of Stalingrad (1942).
-His bravery was acknowledged early in the war, with independent publications about him in Soviet newspapers "Vechernyaya Moskva" (September 5, 1941) and "Izvestiya" (September 13, 1941).
+His bravery was acknowledged early in the war, with independent publications about him in Soviet newspapers "Vechernyaya Moskva" (5 September 1941) and "Izvestiya" (13 September 1941).
 He was the only representative of Central Asian nations to hold the rank of Guard Lieutenant Colonel — commanding a separate Guards Tank Regiment at the time of his death.